SAMO: SAMO© graffiti

 Art critic Jeffrey Deitch called it "disjointed street poetry" and remembered that "Back in the late seventies, you couldn't go anywhere interesting in Lower Manhattan without noticing that someone named SAMO had been there first."
 Later Basquiat would look back on this as just "Teenage stuff.
-We'd just drink Ballantine Ale all the time and write stuff and throw bottles ... just teenage stuff" he told an interviews asking about SAMO.
+We'd just drink Ballantine Ale all the time and write stuff and throw bottles ... just teenage stuff" he told an interviewer asking about SAMO.
 "Samo was sophomoric.
 Same old shit." he explained to Anthony Haden-Guest.
 "It was supposed to be a logo, like Pepsi."
 However, Diaz recognized the original intelligence in this work.
 "The stuff you see on the subways now is inane.
 Scribbled.
 SAMO was like a refresher course because there's some kind of statement being made.
 It's not just ego graffiti."

 In 1979, Henry Flynt began taking photos of the SAMO graffiti, not knowing who had done them.
 After first exhibiting the photos he got to know Al Diaz, and Shannon Dawson who helped him uncover who did which tag.
-He has published many of the SAMO graffiti photos on the internet.
+He has published many of the SAMO graffiti photos on the Internet.

 By 1979, Basquiat had started to do graffiti on his own and became immersed in the Mudd Club scene.
 Artist Keith Haring had been following the SAMO graffiti and befriended Basquiat that year.
 Haring recalled:I still hadn't met Jean-Michel—I had only heard about him.
 Well, one day a kid came up to me just as I was going into SVA, and he asked if I could walk him through, past the security guard.
 He wanted to get inside the school.
 I said, “Sure” and we walked through.
 I disappeared into a class.
 When I came out an hour later, I noticed there were all these fresh SAMO poems and tags in places they hadn’t been an hour ago.
 I put two and two together and realized that the person I had walked through was Basquiat.Basquiat then started hanging around with Haring and other School of Visual Arts students Kenny Scharf and John Sex.
 Scharf said that in 1979 he would go out on forays doing wall drawings with Basquiat.
 "I would do Jetson and Flintstone heads and have them speaking in some foreign tongue," Scharf said.